Allocation and Nomination

-After you submit your application to Monash Abroad you will receive an acknowledgement that Monash Abroad has received your application.
-This will come one to two weeks after the application deadline.
+After you submit your application to Monash Abroad, you will receive an automated email from the Monash Abroad Portal confirming that you have submitted your application.
+Your application will go through two rounds of assessment;